‘General Hospital’ Spoilers: Kevin Faces Tough Questions From Laura And Cameron Faces The Music With His Mom

 Viewers watched earlier this week as Elizabeth had some difficult and intense conversations with both Franco and Jordan over the plan they concocted.
 Will her anger with Franco perhaps lead her to go easy on Cam to an extent?

-The Inquisitr has previously shared that Franco and Ava will have an intense conversation during Wednesday’s show and she will come face-to-face with Kevin for the first time since learning the truth.
-She’ll initially think he’s Ryan, though, and for now she’ll have to wait and see if she gets a chance to confront the real Ryan at some point.
+The Inquisitr has previously shared that Franco and Ava will have an intense conversation during Wednesday’s show, and she will come face-to-face with Kevin for the first time since learning the truth.
+She’ll initially think he’s Ryan, though, and for now, she’ll have to wait and see if she gets a chance to confront the real Ryan at some point.

 Ryan's game has ended and Ava's caught in the middle.
 Click to watch today's sexy, new #GH – RIGHT NOW: https://t.co/meNH9jF6F3 #GH55